 (at the corner of Piedmont Ave and John Wesley Dobbs, the building was formerly named the Citizens Trust Building)

 Instructions for Test Day

 Candidates should arrive no later than 10 minutes before the designated appointment time.
 Let the staff member at the receptionist window know that you have come to take the Miller Analogies Test.
 All exams will take place in the Counseling and Testing Center (CTC) on the Georgia State University campus.
-For directions to our office, use the Georgia State University campus map.
+For directions to the office, use the Georgia State University campus map.

 Materials needed for the test include: